s-1-800

 Itinerary

-This morning or afternoon tour begins by a short drive through Johannesburg into Soweto, the largest township in South Africa.
-We then pass the Chris Hani Baragwanath hospital, one of the biggest in the world, and the huge taxi rank on the opposite side of old Potchefstroom Road.
-Onto explore a nearby informal settlement (sqattter camp) where you will have a chance to talk to the locals and buy curios.
+This morning or afternoon tour begins with a short drive through Johannesburg into Soweto, the largest township in South Africa.
+We then pass the Chris Hani Baragwanath Hospital, one of the biggest in the world, and the huge taxi rank on the opposite side of old Potchefstroom Road.
+Onto explore a nearby informal settlement (squatter camp) where you will have a chance to talk to the locals and buy curios.
 On the right are the famous Cooling Towers with striking murals and Vista University on the left.

-We then stop at Hector Peterson Memorial, the museum commemorating the first fatality by police in the June 1976 Soweto uprising.
-Nearby is the unique Vilkazi Street in which stand the houses of Nelson Mandela and Archbishop Desmond Tutu, both recipients of the Nobel Peace Prize.
+We then stop at the Hector Peterson Memorial, the museum commemorating the first fatality by police in the June 1976 Soweto uprising.
+Nearby is the unique Vilkazi Street, on which stand the houses of Nelson Mandela and Archbishop Desmond Tutu, both recipients of the Nobel Peace Prize.
 A tour of Mandela’s house follows.
 We then visit the famous Regina Mundi Church, where Sowetans were able to hide in safety from the police during the struggle period.
-This massive church is one of eighteen Catholic churches in Soweto and contains the famous Black madonna and beautiful stained glass windows donated by the First Lady of Poland.
+This massive church is one of eighteen Catholic churches in Soweto and contains the famous Black Madonna and beautiful stained glass windows donated by the First Lady of Poland.

 The tour ends by returning to your departure point via interesting parts of the northern suburbs of Johannesburg.